Despite graduating with a musical theater performance degree, Brad eventually learned that his voice is better used on the page than on the stage.

 Originally from Noblesville, Indiana, Brad earned his degree from the University of Miami with a minor in theater management.
 After college, he moved to New York where he was the Associate General Manager of STOMP and a producer for two theaters in San Francisco.
 While he traveled the country searching for quality shows, he decided to start creating his own.

 After nine years in New York, Brad moved to LA to pursue TV writing.
 He staffed on Craig Wright’s MTV hour-long dramedy Underemployed and then developed a screenplay with Craig Wright and a pilot with producers Renee Kurtz and Sandy Stern.
-He’s currently working on a project with executive producer and director Jon Chu and is developing a pilot with Screen to Stage Entertainment.
+He’s currently developing a pilot with Screen to Stage Entertainment.
 His work has been featured four times in the WGA’s LGBTQ+ Scene, which highlights writers who create work that encapsulates the experience of the LGBTQ+ community.

-During the 2020 quarantine, Brad wrote his first novel and co-founded the non-profit organization Share The Movement, which aims to increase the number of professional dancers of color by providing financial, educational, and inspirational support to promising young BIPOC dancers.
+During the 2020 quarantine, Brad wrote his first novel and co-founded the non-profit organization Share The Movement, which aims to increase diversity in the professional dance industry by providing financial, educational, and inspirational support to promising young BIPOC dancers.

 I can’t say enough about how valuable I found both the content and instructor for the Televisionary class.
 Super kind and encouraging, Brad helped me zero in on which idea to focus on and then guided me from my vague concept to a strong outline I’m excited to continue developing.
 Brad has the ability to quickly pinpoint ways to improve your story through incredibly thoughtful notes, awesome pitches, and honest, timely feedback.
 I also found beneficial the personal stories he shared, as well as his tips and resources.
 He not only understood the especially nuanced world I set out to build, but also provided specific suggestions that elevated my story even more.
 Thanks to Brad and the positive environment he created, I walked away feeling inspired and can happily say I have a project that will help propel my career.
 I look forward to taking more classes with Brad and Script Anatomy in the future!